-Project configuration
+#Project configuration

-file is typically placed in the root of your project, although it can be placed elsewhere.
+The retype.yml file is typically placed in the root of your project, although it can be placed elsewhere.
 Please ensure the input

-output
+and output

-After making a change to the retype.yml
+After making a change to the retype.yml, if you are running retype start

 , Retype will automatically rebuild the project for you and your web browser will refresh with the changes.

-, you'll need to call retype build
+, you will need to call retype build

 to regenerate a ✨ sparkly ✨ fresh new build of the project, then manually refresh your web browser to see the update.
+Using the command retype serve --live

-If you run the command retype watch
+If you run the command retype start

-file for your project.
+and do not have a retype.yml project configuration file within the root of your project, Retype will auto-generate a basic retype.yml file for your project.
 You can then edit the file to customize your project.

-You can also explicitly have Retype generate a retype.yml
+You can also explicitly have Retype generate a retype.yml file by running the command retype init

 .